 No longer are folding bikes heavy to lift, ponderous to pedal and impossible to fold without a masters’ degree in engineering.
 The latest models offer performance and comfort to give their non-folding cousins a run for their money and fold into a compact, light and easily transportable package with just the flick of a lever or a few turns of an Allen key.

-Don’t want to read the rest of our best folding bikes buying guide – head straight to the relevant page on CRC below:
+Don’t want to read the rest of our best folding bikes buying guide – head straight to the relevant page on Chain Reaction below:

 Read on to find out more about the different types of folding bikes that are available and what to look for when buying one.

 There are two main categories of folding bike – small-wheeled (dedicated folders with 16” or 20” wheels to minimise size when folded) and normal-wheeled (with 26” or 700c wheels – these are more akin to ‘normal’ bikes, that just happen to fold in order to make transport easier).

 Primarily aimed at commuters and city-dwellers pressed for storage space, small-wheeled folders are the ‘classics’ of the folding bike world.
 These bikes generally come in 16”- or 20”-wheeled flavours and are kitted out with the usual accessories that characterize city bikes, including bells, mudguards, chainguards, racks for luggage and so on.

 Smaller-wheeled bikes such as this are primarily designed to be ultra-compact when folded, with the trade-off being that they are not as suitable over long distances than their big-wheeled relations.
 However if you would appreciate a bike for short hops around the town or city, need to use public transport that prohibits carriage of normal non-folding cycles, or do not have secure bike storage at your workplace, a bike that can be easily and discreetly stored under a sofa, under your train seat or under your desk is certain to be appealing.